 If a student transfers to another institution, and the student previously attended that institution via the Brandeis Study Abroad Program, the student will be required to repay any scholarship funds awarded to the student by Brandeis to attend that institution.

 If a student changes his or her academic program (that is, taking fewer than 12 credit hours [which equals full-time status], studying abroad or elsewhere domestically, graduating in less than four years, graduating in more than four years or taking a leave of absence), there may be implications for the amount and type of financial aid that the student can receive.
 (For example, both merit- and need-based scholarships will be prorated for any semester in which a student is considered less than full time or for which a student is charged less than the full-time tuition rate.)
 If a student is considering any of the above options, he/she should consult a financial aid counselor first to discuss the impact on financial aid eligibility.

 Federal regulations require that a student receiving federal assistance make satisfactory academic progress in accordance with standards set by the university.
 Brandeis delegates the responsibility to monitor academic progress to the Committee on Academic Standing and charges it to make such determinations on the basis of individual merit, and not in relationship to some arbitrary numerical standard.
-The committee thoroughly reviews the records of students whose performance was unsatisfactory, that is, more than one D and/or one or more E or F, at the conclusion of each semester.
-Students whose progress has been judged unsatisfactory and whose withdrawal has been required by the Committee on Academic Standing shall be accorded a reconsideration by that body in the presence of new information, judged to be relevant by the dean of the college or his/her designee.
+Read more about Satisfactory Academic Progress.